cmu-delphi/www-main/README.md

 ## Adding new news item

-News items are short announcement that should be persistent.
+News items are short announcements that should be persistent.
 The are centrally managed in the `/content/news/headless` directory.
-Each news item is its own file with a content, title, and publication date.
+Each news item is its own file with content, title, and publication date.

 ## Release Process